StefanoMrkt/MeditActive/README.md

 With this App it's possibile to insert an user with the follow properties:

--Name
+- Name

--Surname
+- Surname

--Email
+- Email

--Goals to reach with meditation
+- Goals to reach with meditation